EricZinda/Perplexity/backlog.md

       Elapsed time: 979.71158
 - could we see menus? -> I don't understand the way you are using: see
 - what is green? --> crashes
+- table for two please
+    - also: table for two, please
+    - only generate _for_x_cause, unclear what that means
 - ChatGPT scenario:
   - You’re going to a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
 Get a table and buy lunch for both of you.
 You have 15 dollars in cash.
   I am the waiter.
 Interact with me only saying one sentence at a time and waiting for my response.
 Make the phrases very simple.
 OK?
   - Make these work:
-    - table for two please
     - We'll have one tomato soup and one green salad, please.
     - Could you please recommend a vegetarian dish for my son?
     - Let's go to a table, please.